nvpro-samples/vk_gaussian_splatting/doc/ray_tracing_3d_gaussians.md

 ## Compositing with 3D Meshes and Secondary Rays

 The provided implementation allows composing scenes with 3D meshes and a particle set.
 For this, the ray tracing loop is extended so that meshes occlude particles placed behind them and are overlaid by closer particles.
-To do so efficiently, the meshes are stored in a separate acceleration structure (`topLevelASMesh` in the file `raytrace.rgen.glsl`).
+To do so efficiently, the meshes are stored in a separate acceleration structure (`topLevelASMesh` in the file [threedgrt_raytrace.rgen.glsl](../shaders/threedgrt_raytrace.rgen.glsl)).

 1. The meshes are traced before the particle set.
 While particle sets make use of the `any hit shader`, the 3D meshes use the `closest hit shader` of the same pipeline.
 In case of a hit, the `closest hit shader` uses the same payload array to return the distance $meshHitDist$ to the intersection, the object ID, the material ID of the object, the position, and the normal of the intersection point in world coordinates.
 These are stored for later use, and shading of the mesh is postponed.
 In this way, if some particles in front of the mesh are opaque enough, the shading of the mesh (including potential secondary rays evaluations) will not be computed for better performance.
 2. The tracing of the particles acceleration structure (`topLevelAS`) occurs from $min$ to $meshHitDist$.
 This prevents the need for costly tracing of particles placed behind the mesh if any.
 The $radiance$ for this pixel is updated by the `processHit` function as described in the previous section.